Maiasaura: Description

-Maiasaura peeblesorum were large, attaining a maximum known length of about 9 m and a body mass is measured approximately up to 4 MT.
+Maiasaura peeblesorum were large, attaining a maximum known length of about 9 m and an approximate body mass measured at up to 4 MT.
 They had a large "duck-billed" mouth structure and rows of hundreds of teeth, typical of hadrosaurids.
-Since hadrosaurids have very similar post-cranial body plans, the distinguishing characteristic of Maiasaura peeblesorum is a prominent short, solid crest-like structure situated between their eyes.
+While hadrosaurids have very similar post-cranial body plans, the distinguishing characteristic of Maiasaura peeblesorum is a prominent short, solid crest-like structure situated between the eyes.
 This crest may have been used in headbutting contests between males during the breeding season.

-Maiasaura were herbivorous.
+Maiasaura were herbivorous, terrestrial dinosaurs.
 They were capable of walking both on two (bipedal) or four (quadrupedal) legs.
-Studies of the stress patterns of healed bones show that young juveniles under four years old walked mainly bipedal, switching to a mainly quadrupedal style of walking when they grew larger.
+Studies of the stress patterns of healed bones show that juveniles under four years old walked mainly bipedally, switching to a mainly quadrupedal style of walking when they grew larger.
 Maiasaura, like most other hadrosaurs, possessed little in the way of obvious weaponry, though likely could defend themselves with kicks, stomps, or their muscular tails.
 It is likely that they primarily resorted to fleeing in the face of danger, using the vast sizes of their herds to be less likely to be targeted.
 Mass bone beds discovered in the Two Medicine Formation show that herds could be extremely large and comprise as many as 10,000 individuals.
 Hundreds of specimens have been found throughout all stages of life, allowing for M. peeblesorum to be used for understanding how hadrosaurids grew.
-Maiasaura peeblesorum lived in a terrestrial habitat.